There is a persistent myth that somehow we can get a Blackhawk for £8million, or ‘less than £10 million’ if you listen to Douglas Carswell MP.

 The huge difference in price (£8m to £33m) is because of equipment and logistics support, spares, training and documentation etc. Inserting an extra few airframes into an already mature and functioning support infrastructure is vastly different to introducing a new type.
 US prices also usually do not include so-called Government Furnished Equipment, mainly electronic systems, that adds significantly to the price.

 Equipment fit, do we really want helicopters to be flying around in Afghanistan without the very latest and best equipment?

 Some might complain that this is gold plating but the service personnel we ask to fly in them might see things a wee bit differently.

 It’s a fatuous analogy but the cheapest BMW 3 series costs £22k, the most expensive, with all the Gucci extras, is £46k.
 Instead of a leather steering wheel and heated seats, the optional extras on a helicopter include flare dispensers, self-sealing fuel tanks, attack warning indicators, night vision compatible cockpit and armoured seats.

 We should also factor in the tax revenues and other economic benefits of maintaining sovereign capabilities.

-There is absolutely no doubt that we need serious acquisition reform, a review of the role of regional/national politics and an clear understanding the actual strategic and monetary value of ‘Buying British’ but reverting to the tired old one dimensional retort of £10m Blackhawks simply demonstrates a lack of understanding and advances the debate not one jot.
+There is absolutely no doubt that we need serious acquisition reform, a review of the role of regional/national politics and a clear understanding of the actual strategic and monetary value of ‘Buying British’ but reverting to the tired old one-dimensional retort of £10m Blackhawks simply demonstrates a lack of understanding and advances the debate not one jot.